 - To initialize a null collection, you must either make it an empty collection or assign a non-null value to it.
 Generally, a null collection is initialized by using its constructor.

-- To add elements to an empty associative array, you can simply assign values to its keys.
+- To add elements to an empty associative array, you can assign values to its keys.
 For nested tables and varrays, generally its constructor is used to assign initial values to the nested table or varray.
-For nested tables and varrays, the
+For nested tables and varrays, you then use the

-EXTENDmethod is then used to grow the collection beyond its initial size established by the constructor.
+EXTENDmethod to grow the collection beyond its initial size set by the constructor.

 associative_arrays nested_tables varrays